Arethusa / Octopus

 Description

-Obverse: Head of Arethusa left, wearing double loop earring, simple necklace with pendant, ampyx on which, E[V] and sphendone [adorned with stars]; in right field, barley grain.
+Obverse: Head of Arethusa left, wearing helix earring, simple necklace with pendant, ampyx on which, E[V] and sphendone [adorned with stars]; in right field, barley grain.

 Reverse: Octopus